-THE RESPONSE FOR THIS QUESTION USES ANGLE BRACKETS (THE "<" and ">" CHARACTERS), WHICH ICANN INFORMS AFILIAS (CASE ID 11027) CANNOT BE PROPERLY RENDERED IN TAS DUE TO SECURITY CONCERNS.
-HENCE, THE FULL ANSWER TO THIS QUESTION IS ATTACHED AS A PDF FILE.
+THE RESPONSE FOR THIS QUESTION USES ANGLE BRACKETS (THE "<" and ">"CHARACTERS, or &It; and >), WHICH ICANN INFORMS US (CASE ID 11027) CANNOT BE PROPERLY RENDERED IN TAS DUE TO SECURITY CONCERNS.
+HENCE, THE ANSWER BELOW AS DISPLAYED IN TAS MAY NOT RENDER THE FULL RESPONSE AS INTENDED.
+THEREFORE, THE FULL ANSWER TO THIS QUESTION IS ALSO ATTACHED AS A PDF FILE, ACCORDING TO SPECIFIC GUIDANCE FROM ICANN UNDER CASE ID 11027.